 *Pair with our Alphabet Centers and Activities for Pre-K & Kindergarten!

 Letter D Craft – D is for Dinosaur

-We pick our letter crafts by focusing on the sound related to that letter, and how the children can create a connection between the shape and sound of that letter to the craft.
+We pick our letter crafts by focusing on the related sound and how the children can create a connection between the shape and sound of that letter to the craft.

-A dinosaur is tough, and making the /d/ sound involves baring your teeth – so we enjoyed really scrunching up our faces as we emphasized the “D” for dinosaur.
+A dinosaur is tough, and making the /d/ sound involves baring your teeth.
+We enjoyed really scrunching up our faces as we emphasized the “D” for dinosaur.
 It’s a ferocious sound perfect for a ferocious creature.

 First, gather your materials:

 I had my daughter help me cut “scales” for the dinosaurs and she made those cool rick-rack edges, but triangles would be great too.